rootneo404/Telemtry-and-tracker-blocklist/README.md

 🖤 Made with privacy in mind

 Protect your network.
 Protect your data.
-Stop trackers dead in their tracks.